ish-cd/help/recipes.md

 You may even wish to go a step further and run this job on a nightly basis using a cron service so that your test environment automatically reflects production each morning.

 #### __Install and run a task runner__
 Developers commonly use a task runners like `grunt` or `gulp` to compile and optimize front-end code.
-You can write a job on drush.io to clone from your non-Pantheon git repository, install and run your task runner and tasks, force commit the results, and push the built assets to Pantheon.
+You can write a job on Ish CD to clone from your non-Pantheon git repository, install and run your task runner and tasks, force commit the results, and push the built assets to Pantheon.
 For example:

 ```sh
 echo "Cloning site code from GitHub"